 How To Improve Your Email Marketing Open Rate

-How Is Your Email Marketing Open Rate?
-Can it be improved?
+How Can You Improve Your Email Marketing Open Rate?

 According to a recent study from Pew Research, email is the most important tool for work, 61% of those surveyed consider email “very important” to doing their job, compared to just 4% who said the same for social networking sites like Twitter, Facebook, or LinkedIn.

 According to a report from Epsilon, in Q3 2014 in North America, email marketing open rates were up 6.5% year-over-year (though click rates were slightly down) thanks to mobile device usage.